microly/ggpolar/README.md

     arcs and sectors as easily as draw lines and polygons.
   - ggpolar would not supply many layer functions, it tries to modify the layers\!
-So you can plot data in polar coordinates on the layers in ggplot2 package and other extension packages.
+So you can plot data in polar coordinates on the layers in ggplot2 package and its extension packages.

 ## Installation

-By now, ggpolar has not been submitted to cran.
+By now, ggpolar has not been submitted to CRAN.
 You can try the development version from [GitHub](https://github.com/):

 ``` r